 To accommodate this, each entry in the UNI List of Control Protocols contains addressing information that identifies which unicast addresses are matched when determining whether an IP Packet is an IP Control Protocol Packet.
-If the addressing information is SP/Operator Addresses, then Ingress IP Packets for the specified protocol that have a multicast or broadcast destination address, or a unicast destination address that is reachable within the SP's or Operator's network, are considered to be IP Control Protocol Packets.
-If the addressing information is Any, then all IP Packets for the specified protocol that cross the UNI are considered to be IP Control Packets.
+If the addressing information is SP/Operator Addresses, then Ingress IP Packets for the specified protocol that have a multicast or broadcast destination address, or a unicast destination address that is reachable within the SP's or Operator's network, are considered to be IP Control Protocol Packets, and Egress IP Packets for the specified protocol that have a source address that is reachable within the SP's or Operator's network are considered to be IP Control Protocol Packets.
+If the addressing information is Any, then all IP Packets for the specified protocol that cross the UNI are considered to be IP Control Protocol Packets.